acmoles/portfolio/portfolio/projects/toucan-research.md

 **Observation** | **Remedy** |
 --- | --- |
-*"My Toucanoo is called Wendy"*  Many children named their Toucanoos, even if they werent able to write the names | I added a text box in the print modal where an older child or parent could type the name and have it appear on the printout |
+*"My Toucanoo is called Wendy"*  Many children named their Toucanoos, even if they werent able to write the names | I added a text box in the print modal where an older child or parent could type the name, which appears on the printout |
 *"Theres no skirt!"*  Several important accessories were clearly missing | I added skirts, wellington boots and several other accessories |
 *"I dont want this one"*  Children wanted to be able to delete accessories | I observed children dragging items off the screen, attempting to delete them, so made that actually work |
 Certain types of accessory like hats, clothes and shoes quickly cluttered the screen and didnt make sense out of their intended positions | I made new placements in specific categories (e.g. hair) remove the previous accessory of that type.
 This proved to be an intuitive limitation |